BU-NU-CLOUD-F19/Cloud-Native_high-performance_computing/README.md

 **Lustre clients:** Lustre clients are computational, visualization or desktop nodes that are running Lustre client software, allowing them to mount the Lustre file system.The Lustre client software provides an interface between the Linux virtual file system and the Lustre servers.
 The client software includes a management client (MGC), a metadata client (MDC), and multiple object storage clients (OSCs), one corresponding to each OST in the file system.

-**Rook:** a storage orchestrator of Kubernetes.
-It automates the following processes: deployment, bootstrapping, configuration, provisioning, scaling, upgrading, migration, disaster recovery, monitoring, and resource management.
-As a result, it turns the distributed storage system into self-managing, self-scaling and self-healing systems.

-**Kubevirt:** a tool that allows you to run a VM inside of a pod/container and have that VM be managed by Kubernetes.
-KubeVirt also allows virtual machines to benefit from features in Kubernetes, using the various storage classes, networking concepts from overlay networks to routes and load balancers, multi-tenancy, RBAC, integrated monitoring and logging, and service mesh (necessary because Lusture has kernel drivers!).
-It is essential to our project since Lustre has kernel drivers and would need kubevirt to containerize.

 <img src="images/css6620 diagram.jpg?raw=true"/>

 **Figure 1:** project architecture.
 Lustre’s MGS/MDS/OSS nodes running inside VMs that was setup by utlizing kubevirt and managed in containers.
 Containers are managed in the unit of pods in Kubernetes and each Kubernetes node could nest multiple pods.
 MSG pods, MDS pods and OSS pods are isolated from each, running inside different nodes.